-What is a perilymph fistula?
+What is a Perilymph fistula?

-A perilymph fistula is a tear or defect in one or both of the small, thin membranes between the middle and inner ears.
-These membranes, the oval window and the round window) that separate the air filled middle ear and the fluid filled perilymphatic space of the inner ear.
+A perilymph fistula (PLF) is an abnormal connection (a tear or defect) in one or both of the small, thin membranes (the oval window and the round window) that separate the air filled middle ear and the fluid filled perilymphatic space of the inner ear.
 This small opening allows perilymph (fluid) to leak into the middle ear.